maxgoes22/maxgoes22.github.io/_pages/about.md

 With my work, I hope to protect or even to foster social welfare.

-You can find my published work here, my work in progress here, my teaching here, my Google Scholar profile here and my CV here.
+You can find more information on my work here on this website.

 If you have any question, you can contact me via maximilian.andres(at)uni-potsdam(dot)de